microsoft/language-server-protocol/howItWorks.md

 - *Development tool SDKs* each development tool typically provides a library for integrating language servers.
 For example, for JavaScript/TypeScript there is a [language client npm module](https://www.npmjs.com/package/vscode-languageclient)

 - *Language Server SDKs* for the different implementation languages there is an SDK to implement a language server in a particular language.
-For example, to implementat a language server using Node.js there is [language server npm module](https://www.npmjs.com/package/vscode-languageserver).
+For example, to implement a language server using Node.js there is [language server npm module](https://www.npmjs.com/package/vscode-languageserver).